jsqw/SRL-neon/README.md

-### SRL-vanilla
+### SRL-neon

-Scripts made with SRL and WaspLib for the vanilla OSRS client.
+Scripts made with SRL and WaspLib to be used alongside RuneLite and its plugins.